kevinvandecar/design.automation.3dsmax-csharp-meshoptimizer/README.md

 The `designautomation.sln` includes the 3ds Max ProOptimizerAutomation bundles and the webapp.
 The `BUILD` action will copy all files to the bundle folder, generate a .zip and copy to the webapp folder.
 It requires [7-zip](https://www.7-zip.org/) tool.

+NOTE!!!!
+I moved branches around to make it cleaer which one to use.
+The default "master" is now the latest and the one deployed as a sample.
+If you have any clones of this repo, please get a fresh copy.
+This was done when updating to the 3ds Max 2023 design automation engine.